-As the Assistant Director of the Champlain Valley National Heritage Partnership (CVNHP) and the Cultural Heritage & Recreation Coordinator for the Lake Champlain Basin Program, Jim Brangan’s work focuses on facilitating cooperation between Vermonters, New Yorkers and Quebecers on efforts that improve appreciation of the natural and cultural resources of Lake Champlain.
+As the Assistant Director of the Champlain Valley National Heritage Partnership (CVNHP) and the Cultural Heritage & Recreation Coordinator for the Lake Champlain Basin Program, Jim Brangan’s work focuses on facilitating collaboration among Vermonters, New Yorkers and Quebecers on efforts that improve appreciation and understanding of the natural and cultural resources of the Champlain Valley and beyond.
 His work includes building partnerships to advance the mission of the CVNHP; marking the semiquincentennial of the American Revolution, where he serves as vice-chair of the Vermont 250th Anniversary Commission; promoting the Western New England Greenway and Lake Champlain Bikeways; enhancing and expanding the Champlain-Adirondack Biosphere Network, where he serves co-chair; and developing interpretation of all sorts.
 Jim’s path to the Champlain Valley led him though West Virginia, Idaho, Montana, and Connecticut.
 Some of his previous experience includes serving as a wilderness/snow ranger in the Clearwater National Forest, developing interpretive programs/exhibits and establishing partnerships for the Monongahela National Forest’s Seneca Rocks Discovery Center, and working as a regional planner in Chittenden County.
-He lives in Shelburne with his wife and two sons.

 Mae Kate joined the Basin Program in 2020 and is excited to be working on watershed science and contributing to water quality improvement across the basin.
-She holds an MS in geology from the University of Vermont and holds a BA in geology from Oberlin College.
+She holds an MS in geology from the University of Vermont and a BA in geology from Oberlin College.
 Mae Kate is interested in how an understanding of human-landscape interactions can help us solve environmental problems.
 She has completed research projects studying how tile drains affect erosion, and on understanding erosion in Cuba.
 Mae Kate lives in Burlington, she loves getting outdoors and hosting homemade pizza nights for her friends.